-Due to an overabundance of material, the Compost Facility is closed to the public until further notice.
+Due to an overabundance of material, the Compost Facility is not accepting debris from the public.
 The closure began at the end of the business day on Monday, January 9, 2017.

 The City of Paducah provides yard waste collection to residents as a part of their monthly service charge for solid waste collection.
 Leaves and grass clippings should be bagged, not to exceed 50 pounds.
 Branches and brush should be bundled in bundles not greater than 48 inches in length and not exceed 50 pounds in weight.
 All yard waste shall be placed at your point of pick up and will be collected within five working days of your scheduled day of pick up.
 Large tree limbs, stumps and trunks are special collections which may be scheduled.
 There could be a minimal charge for these services.
 For more information, contact the Engineering-Public Works Department at 270-444-8567.